 Laura was the recipient of the John Thomas Byrum Scholarship at Wake Forest University.
 In 2007, the Intellectual Property Law Section of the North Carolina Bar Association presented its individual Pro Bono Award to Ms. Miller.
-She was recognized as a North Carolina "Rising Star" for Intellectual Property Litigation in 2018 and in each of the five years immediately preceding by Super Lawyers magazine.
-Ms. Miller was also named one of “40 Leaders Under Forty” in 2016 by Triad Business Journal.
+She was recognized as a North Carolina "Rising Star" for Intellectual Property Litigation in 2019 and in each of the five years immediately preceding by Super Lawyers magazine.
+Ms Miller was listed in 2020 edition of World Trademark Review 1000 – The World's Leading Trademark Professionals.
+She was also named one of “40 Leaders Under Forty” in 2016 by Triad Business Journal.

 Insights View All

 Wake Forest University School of Law, J.D.
 (2005) cum laude, Order of the Coif

 Davidson College, B.A.
 (2001) magna cum laude

 U.S. Court of Appeals for the Fourth Circuit (2008)